Labeled data

 Labeled data is a group of samples that have been tagged with one or more labels.
-Labeling typically takes a set of unlabeled data and augments each piece of it with informative tags.
+Labeling typically takes a set of unlabeled data and augments each piece of it with informative tags called judgments.
 For example, a data label might indicate whether a photo contains a horse or a cow, which words were uttered in an audio recording, what type of action is being performed in a video, what the topic of a news article is, what the overall sentiment of a tweet is, or whether a dot in an X-ray is a tumor.

-Labels can be obtained by asking humans to make judgments about a given piece of unlabeled data.
+Labels can be obtained by having humans make judgments about a given piece of unlabeled data.
 Labeled data is significantly more expensive to obtain than the raw unlabeled data.

+The quality of labeled data directly influences the performance of supervised machine learning models in operation, as these models learn from the provided labels.

 Crowdsourced labeled data

-In 2006 Fei-Fei Li, the co-director of the Stanford Human-Centered AI Institute, set out to improve the artificial intelligence models and algorithms for image recognition by significantly enlarging the training data.
+In 2006, Fei-Fei Li, the co-director of the Stanford Human-Centered AI Institute, initiated research to improve the artificial intelligence models and algorithms for image recognition by significantly enlarging the training data.
 The researchers downloaded millions of images from the World Wide Web and a team of undergraduates started to apply labels for objects to each image.
-In 2007 Li outsourced the data labelling work on Amazon Mechanical Turk, an online marketplace for digital piece work.
-The 3.2 million images that were labelled by more than 49,000 workers formed the basis for ImageNet, one of the largest hand-labeled database for outline of object recognition.
+In 2007, Li outsourced the data labeling work on Amazon Mechanical Turk, an online marketplace for digital piece work.
+The 3.2 million images that were labeled by more than 49,000 workers formed the basis for ImageNet, one of the largest hand-labeled database for outline of object recognition.